 Permissions and Roles: When you create a course or project worksite, you choose which tools (e.g., discussion, schedule, resources, etc.) you want the worksite to have.
 For each of these tools, you can set permissions that allow or prevent users from seeing or performing certain tasks depending on a user’s "role."
 In ALEX, the various roles are given default permissions, but worksite owners can change these as desired for their site.

-Post’Em: Post’Em supports providing feedback and grades from an Excel spreadsheet saved in CSV format.
-Some useful features of Post’Em include: multiple files can be uploaded, participants only see the files that contain feedback, and Instructors can see whether participants have read their feedback.
-Post’Em is a ALEX provisional tool — it is not a core component of ALEX Releases, but it is relatively well-developed and is in use at multiple ALEX Installations.
+Grade Report Tool: supports providing feedback and grades from an Excel spreadsheet saved in CSV format.
+Some useful features include: multiple files can be uploaded, participants only see the files that contain feedback, and Instructors can see whether participants have read their feedback.

 Resources Tool: Resources is the most widely used tool in classes and collaborations.
 In Resources, you can make many kinds of material available online.
 There are three main types: documents (word processing documents, spreadsheets, slide presentations, plain text, etc.); links to other websites; and documents that are created and displayed right on the ALEX page.
 Users can post up to 10 resources at a time, post items outside of folders, create folders in folders, and create html documents in ALEX.
 Using the Permissions feature, worksite owners can control which types of users can post, delete, and read documents in specific folders.